qmk/qmk_firmware/keyboards/rart/rart75hs/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
-* **Bootloader reset**: Hold down the key at (0,13) in the matrix (Backspace) and plug in the keyboard
-* **Keycode in layout**: Press the key mapped to `RESET` if it is available

-To Enter the bootloader you can short and hold boot pin, short reset pin, release reset and boot pin.
+* To Enter the bootloader you can short and hold boot pin, short reset pin, release reset and boot pin.

-Bootmagic reset, hold down the key at (0,0) in the matrix (ESC) and plug in the keyboard.
+* Bootmagic reset, hold down the key at (0,0) in the matrix (ESC) and plug in the keyboard.

-Bootloader reset on the matrix, hold down key at (0,1) and plug in the keyboard
+* Bootloader reset on the matrix, hold down key at (0,1) and plug in the keyboard

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).